 - P/F grading

 - C- or higher = Pass

-- Request on Ed by the end of 9th week
+- Request on Ed by the final lecture in the course

 - Probably won't count for your major

 Communication on Ed

 - See course website for guidelines about asking questions - Private posts (visible to instructors) for: - Personal logistics, extensions, wellness, etc. - Questions about assignments that include code or specific insights about your solution - Public posts for general questions / clarifications - Feel encouraged to answer questions!